Codecademy/docs/content/uiux/concepts/text/text.md

   - 'path/front-end-engineer-career-path'
 ---

-Text is part of many design elements: [buttons](httpps://www.codecademy.com/resources/docs/uiux/buttons), menus, modals, [search fields](https://www.codecademmy.com/resources/docs/uiux/search-fields), [navigation](https://www.codecademy.com/resources/docs/uiux/navigation), error messages, and more.
+Text is part of many design elements such as [buttons](https://www.codecademy.com/resources/docs/uiux/buttons), menus, modals, [search fields](https://www.codecademy.com/resources/docs/uiux/search-fields), [navigation](https://www.codecademy.com/resources/docs/uiux/navigation), and error messages.
 With such a wide range of usages, text plays an important role in a user’s experience of a digital product.
 Users often rely on text to navigate a product and complete their goals.
 Furthermore, text can impact a user’s emotional state and shape their opinion about the product, brand, or company.

 To support usability, the text’s appearance and content must be [accessible](https://www.codecademy.com/resources/docs/uiux/accessibility).
 First, the text must be perceivable so that users can find it and read it.
 Additionally, the text should convey a clear message that is easy for users to understand.
 [The World Wide Web Consortium (W3)](https://www.w3.org/WAI/fundamentals/accessibility-principles/#readable) and [WebAIM](https://webaim.org/techniques/textlayout/) provide concrete strategies for making text accessible in digital products.